AI

 • Liberal arts students excel at AI ethics - Their training in critical thinking and ethical reasoning helps them spot biases and unintended consequences that technical teams miss

-• Employers want liberal arts AI skills - Two-thirds of business leaders say they would not hire candidates without AI skills, but tech companies like Apple and Google actively recruit humanities graduates for AI teams
+• Employers want liberal arts AI skills - A 2025 survey found 93% of employers rate critical thinking and ethical judgment as important graduate skills, and tech companies like Apple and Google actively recruit humanities graduates for AI teams

 • Conceptual teaching beats technical training - Teaching AI through stories, analogies, and visual feedback helps non-technical learners grasp core concepts without coding